tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 dyi60.png

 Finally, let’s rotate colors a bit.
-We want to respect nesting logic, so function declaration should be brighter (yellow) than variable declaration (blue).
+We want to respect nesting logic, so function declarations should be brighter (yellow) than variable declarations (blue).

 dyi70.png